UpstreamData/pyasic/README.md

 [![GitHub](https://img.shields.io/github/license/UpstreamData/pyasic)](https://github.com/UpstreamData/pyasic/blob/master/LICENSE.txt)
 [![CodeFactor Grade](https://img.shields.io/codefactor/grade/github/UpstreamData/pyasic)](https://www.codefactor.io/repository/github/upstreamdata/pyasic)
 ## Documentation and Supported Miners
-Documentation is located on Read the Docs as [pyasic](https://pyasic.readthedocs.io/en/latest/)
+Documentation is located on Read the Docs as [pyasic](https://pyasic.readthedocs.io/en/latest/).

-Supported miners are listed in the docs, [here](https://pyasic.readthedocs.io/en/latest/miners/supported_types/)
+Supported miners are listed in the docs, [here](https://pyasic.readthedocs.io/en/latest/miners/supported_types/).

-### Installation
+## Installation
-You can install pyasic directly from pip with the command `pip install pyasic`
+You can install pyasic directly from pip with the command `pip install pyasic`.

-For those of you who aren't comfortable with code and developer tools, there are windows builds of GUI applications that use this library here -> (https://drive.google.com/drive/folders/1DjR8UOS_g0ehfiJcgmrV0FFoqFvE9akW?usp=sharing)
+For those of you who aren't comfortable with code and developer tools, there are windows builds of GUI applications that use this library [here](https://drive.google.com/drive/folders/1DjR8UOS_g0ehfiJcgmrV0FFoqFvE9akW?usp=sharing).

-### Developer Setup
+## Developer Setup
 This repo uses poetry for dependencies, which can be installed by following the guide on their website [here](https://python-poetry.org/docs/#installation).

 After you have poetry installed, run `poetry install --with dev`, or `poetry install --with dev,docs` if you want to include packages required for documentation.

 Finally, initialize pre-commit hooks with `poetry run pre-commit install`.

+### Documentation Testing
+Testing the documentation can be done by running `poetry run mkdocs serve`, whcih will serve the documentation locally on port 8000.

-### Interfacing with miners programmatically
+## Interfacing with miners programmatically

-There are 2 main ways to get a miner (and the functions attached to it), via scanning or via the MinerFactory.
+There are 2 main ways to get a miner (and the functions attached to it), via scanning or via the `MinerFactory()`.

 #### Scanning for miners
 ```python